How does property development finance work

 - Sub-50% LTV (possible if the site is already owned, with planning permission)

 - Most lenders will include step-in rights on the finance contracts with first-time / less experienced developers.

 Pitfalls to avoid in development finance?

-Robert Gibb from Clifton Private Finance sees the most common problems resulting from:
+At Clifton Private Finance the most common problems we see arise from:

 - Quantity surveyors unfamiliar with modular components and building methods

 - Developers changing their plans mid-project, and incurring extra costs

 - Hold-ups on materials delivery causing significant delays